ramgrg/SmartFarming/README.md

 **Nodes**

-	- Gray Ellipse -> Farmers
+	- the Person with hat icon represents Farmer in our system
-	- Light-Gray Rectangle -> IoTSystem
+	- The big Light-Gray Rectangle container represents IoTSystem
-	- Light-Orange Diamond -> Services
+	- The Gears Icon represent Services
-	- Light-Blue Square -> Devices
+	- The Blue chip represents Devices
-	- Light-Yellow Ellipse -> Communication Protocol
+	- The small gray rectanlgular container represents Gateway
-	- Rectangle Container inside -> Gateway
+	- The connected chip icon inside the Gateway represents the communication protocols-> Gateway
-	- Light-Green square -> Crops
+	- The crops icon represent Crops

 **Edges**